-The time you’ll have to wait for coverage varies, so ask your insurer about the time frame.
-Your insurer will likely require you to be back in Canada for several months before they approve your policy to ensure you haven’t caught the coronavirus.
+The time you’ll have to wait for coverage varies, so ask your insurer about the timeframe.
+Your insurer will likely require you to be back in Singapore for weeks or months before they approve your policy to ensure you haven’t caught the coronavirus.

-Similarly, if you contract COVID-19 and then apply for life insurance, your insurer could refuse coverage or require you to fully recover before issuing a policy.
+Similarly, if you contract COVID-19 and then apply for life insurance, your insurer will likely require you to fully recover before issuing a policy.

 Will life insurance premiums increase due to the coronavirus?

-If you have an active life insurance policy, your premiums won’t change.
+If you have an active life insurance policy, your life insurance premiums won’t change.